How to chose Industrial Gear Oil in Nigeria : Maintenance for Factory & Plant Machinery

 1. Conventional (Mineral) Oil

-• Extracted from crude oil with basic refining.
+Extracted from crude oil with basic refining.

-• Affordable but requires frequent changes.
+Affordable but requires frequent changes.

 Pros:

-✔ Cheaper than synthetic oils.
+✔ Cheaper than synthetic engine oil for car.

 ✔ Suitable for older car models with simple engines.